dominicpalmer/dominicpalmer.org/_posts/2021-06-21-sane-vim-defaults.md

   <code class="article-text">.</code> and <code class="article-text">!</code>.<br><br>

   If there's one point to take away, it's that diversion from the defaults doesn't infer the desertion of Vim's intended use.
-  Many heretical remaps are in fact logical corrections and extensions of longstanding inconsistencies and missing features, and better yet, most default remaps come with almost no net cost to the editor's core functionality.
+  Many heretical remaps are in fact logical corrections and extensions of long-standing inconsistencies and missing features, and better yet, most default remaps come with almost no net cost to the editor's core functionality.
 </p>